 In this article, we explain what ErrImagePull means, why it happens, how to fix it, and how CubeAPM helps you monitor and prevent repeat errors at scale.

-ToggleWhat is ErrImagePull in Kubernetes
+What is ErrImagePull in Kubernetes

-under Events.
-Typical messages include “manifest not found,” “authentication required,” or “Too Many Requests.”
-ErrImagePull is not the root cause by itself, it is the signal that the image download failed and the node is not able to pull what you specified in image:
+You will see ErrImagePull or ImagePullBackOff inkubectl get pods, and the exact reason in kubectl describe pod <name> under Events.
+Typical messages include “manifest not found,” “authentication required,” or “too many requests.”
+ErrImagePull is not the root cause by itself; it is the signal that the image download failed, and the node is not able to pull what you specified in image:.

 Why ErrImagePull in Kubernetes Happens

 Kubernetes can’t pull an image for several reasons.
-Some are simple mistakes, others come from registry limits, authentication problems, or infrastructure issues.
+Some are simple mistakes; others come from registry limits, authentication problems, or infrastructure issues.
 Here are the main causes in detail:

 1. Wrong image name or tag

-Example: nginx:latestt
+Example: nginx:latestt instead of nginx:latest.

 Registries reject unknown tags, and Kubernetes marks the Pod with ErrImagePull.
 This quickly escalates into ImagePullBackOff when retries keep failing.